Published in

 • The Madonna and Child With Saint Francis and Saint Dominic.

-Now the story starts with the year 1441 when this father received the commission to paint a large Annunciation, that can be visible to all in Lay brothers’ corridor and opposite the opening of a staircase linking the dormitory storey with the walkway below.
-Therefore, the father decided to pierce through the corner range containing the friars’ cell with a wide fictive window, whose jambs, stills, and lintel were painted to look like pietre serene.
+Coming to the history and provenance of the painting, in the year 1441, Fra Angelico received the commission to paint a large Annunciation that could be visible to all in the lay brothers’ corridor and opposite the opening of a staircase linking the dormitory story with the walkway below.
+Therefore, he decided to pierce through the corner range containing the friars’ cell with a wide fictive window, whose jambs, sills, and lintel were painted to look like pietra serena.
 Furthermore, enclosing a window, he depicted a loggia of slender columns with an opening onto a garden of flowers.
-It made friars and visitors admire and enter into the world of fresco with an experience of the space and time of the event as if the incarnation is real and immediately present.
+It made friars and visitors admire and enter into the world of fresco with an experience of the space and time of the event as if the incarnation were real and immediately present.

 Now, let me tell you how Fra Angelico painted the famous Annunciation of San Marco.
-So, once he prepared colors, he used to divide the surface into gironate.
-At first, he used to paint the background of the upper part of the fresco and then the artist executed the capitals in the middle zone, finally completing the loggia on successive days.
-The bays, mounted frontally, have semicircular arches with unmoulded capitals topped by shafts with marked entasis.
-As in the cloister, their sides are foreshortened and recede in perspective, with arches and vaults resting on Ionic capitals.
-This way, this father successfully formed a grandeur of the composition, along with the humility and expressiveness of the Virgin’s glory and innocence.
+So, once he prepared colors, he used to divide the surface into giornata.
+At first, he used to paint the background of the upper part of the fresco, and then the artist executed the capitals in the middle zone, finally completing the loggia on successive days.
+The bays, mounted frontally, have semicircular arches with unmodelled capitals topped by shafts with marked entasis.
+As in the cloister, their sides are foreshortened and recede in perspective, with arches and vaults resting on ionic capitals.
+This way, he successfully formed a grandeur of the composition, along with the humility and expressiveness of the Virgin’s glory and innocence.

 Understanding the Meaning of Fra Angelico’s Annunciation.